andteklin/lord-of-the-strings/index.md

 #### Outside Resources
 We took some inspiration in mounting the plate to the guitar as well as for the strumming motion from this resource we found online: https://www.instructables.com/AutoStrummer/
+In addition, we used ChatGPT and GitHub Copilot to help write and debug some of the code.
+It was able to give a good high-level implementation but lacked understanding of certain modules like the TPM and clock constraints.
+Thus, we still put in significant effort to debug and get the servos working.